ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/BBGHM-VA.md

 length: short

 single: no #mark yes if an individual NO CAPS
-description: Increased response time for Congressional and White House inquiries by 65% through the implementation of technology-driven operational improvements.
+description: Decreased response time for Congressional and White House inquiries by 65% through the implementation of technology-driven operational improvements.

  #description of why there winning award, in an excel spreadsheet
 category: va #reference list of categories